Bennet family: Jane Bennet

-Jane falls in love with Mr Bingley ("He is just what a young man ought to be", said [Jane], "sensible, good humoured, lively; and I never saw such happy manners! – so much ease, with such perfect good breeding"), a rich young man who has recently leased Netherfield Park, a neighbouring estate.
-Their love is initially thwarted by Bingley's friend Mr Darcy and sister Caroline Bingley, who are each concerned by Jane's low connections and have other plans for Bingley, involving Miss Darcy, Mr Darcy's younger sister.
-Mr Darcy, aided by Elizabeth, eventually sees the error in his ways and helps bring Jane and Bingley back together.
+Jane falls in love with Mr Bingley, a rich young man who has recently leased Netherfield Park, a neighbouring estate. "'He is just what a young man ought to be,' said [Jane], 'sensible, good humoured, lively; and I never saw such happy manners! – so much ease, with such perfect good breeding.'"
+Their love is initially thwarted by Bingley's friend, Mr Darcy, and his sister Caroline Bingley, who are each concerned by Jane's low connections.
+They have plans to connect Mr Bingley with Miss Darcy, Mr Darcy's younger sister.
+Mr Darcy, aided by Elizabeth, eventually sees the error in his ways and helps bring Jane and Mr Bingley back together.

 Although Jane is frequently described as gentle and amiable, she does not always show explicit regard for Mr Bingley.
 Her sweetness and tendency to see the best in everyone mean that, at times, both Bingley and Mr Darcy fail to perceive the depth of her affection.
 Charlotte Lucas even advises Elizabeth that Jane should more clearly emphasize her regard for Bingley.
-It is only Elizabeth, who shares a close and intuitive understanding with her sister, who fully perceives the intensity of Jane’s love.
-This subtlety in expressing emotion underscores Jane’s reserved and sincere nature.
+It is only Elizabeth, who shares a close and intuitive understanding with her sister, who fully perceives the intensity of Jane's love.
+This subtlety in expressing emotion underscores Jane's reserved and sincere nature.

-As described in volume 3, chapter 19 of the novel, after their marriage, the couple manages to live at Netherfield for a year before life in Meryton (being imposed upon by Mrs Bennet and Mrs Phillips) become too much for their good tempers, leading them to give up the lease on the estate and establish themselves elsewhere ("Mr. Bingley and Jane remained at Netherfield only a twelve-month.
-So near a vicinity to her mother and Meryton relations was not desirable even to his easy temper, or her affectionate heart.
-The darling wish of his sisters was then gratified; he bought an estate in a neighbouring county to Derbyshire, and Jane and Elizabeth, in addition to every source of happiness, were within thirty-miles of each other.")
+As described in volume 3, chapter 19 of the novel, after their marriage, the couple manages to live at Netherfield for a year before life in Meryton (being imposed upon by Mrs Bennet and Mrs Phillips) become too much for their good tempers, leading them to give up the lease on the estate and establish themselves elsewhere.
+Following this, "Mr. Bingley bought an estate in a neighbouring county to Derbyshire, and Jane and Elizabeth, in addition to every source of happiness, were within thirty-miles of each other."